bars38/wordpress-link-changer-htaccess/README.md

 ### Steps

+1. `Create back up` of your site and database.
-1. Upload `link-changer-htaccess` folder to the `/wp-content/plugins/` directory.
+2. Upload `link-changer-htaccess` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Create back up of your site and database.
-4. Go to Permalinks and change "Permalinks Setting" or install plugings like cyr2lat/ukr2lat
+4. Go to Permalinks and change "Permalinks Setting" or install plugings like [cyr2lat](https://wordpress.org/plugins/cyr2lat/)/[ukr2lat](https://wordpress.org/plugins/ukr-to-lat/)
 5. Return to this page *LCH Plugin* and click "Prepare redirection" button
 6. Copy rules you get to you .htaccess file

-Just one limitations, for this moment it can't work if you have more than 10.000 links.
+####Just one limitations, for this moment it can't work if you have more than 10.000 links.####
 Sorry...

+If you have some questions or proposition, please write me an email: bars38@gmail.com